Healing the Fear of Rejection from a Deeper Place

 - How can I show myself compassion as I process these feelings?

-Reframing rejection in this way can help reduce the emotional intensity and empower us to approach future challenges with more clarity and self-compassion.
+Reframing rejection in this way can soften its emotional weight and empower us to navigate future challenges with greater clarity and self-compassion.

 Embracing the Learning Process

-Every rejection, though painful, offers valuable lessons.
-For those with us navigating past trauma, the learning process may take more time, however it can still be transformative.
+Every rejection, though painful, holds valuable lessons.
+The learning process may take more time when we are healing from attachment trauma, however, even the smallest shifts can bring relief.
 Take time to reflect on what the rejection might teach you:

 - Does it highlight a need for clearer boundaries or self-advocacy?